-- 185. The Legislative Council of Southern Kordofan was formed on 12 December 2005 and convened on 22 December 2005 with 54 members (30 NCP and 24 SPLM), seven of whom were women.
-Ibrahim Balandia (NCP) was appointed Chairman. - 186.
-The formation of the Southern Kordofan government was plagued by delays in 2006, mainly due to failure to adopt the state constitution.
-The resulting partial paralysis of the executive prevented the appointment of ministers and the proper functioning of the legislature.
-A caretaker government was eventually set up on 7 March 2006. - 187.
-The work of the legislature remained blocked over a disagreement on whether its chairmanship should be rotated between the parties on a regular basis.
+- 167. The work of the legislature remained blocked over a disagreement on whether its chairmanship should be rotated between the parties on a regular basis.
 On 11 November, the Presidency took the decision to leave the chairmanship of the Legislative Council with the NCP, the deputy position with the SPLM, and create a new position of 'Leader' of the Council, to be filled by the SPLM.
 On 21 November 2006, the Legislative Council accepted the final draft of the state constitution.
 On 19 December 2006, the constitution was formally adopted in Kadugli in the presence of Vice President Taha.
-The Council met in full session for the first time on 13 March 2007 and is now a functioning body. - 188.
+The Council met in full session for the first time on 13 March 2007 and is now a functioning body. - 168.
 The second session of the Southern Kordofan Legislative Council since the ratification of the state constitution took place in Al Fula, the state's second town, in April 2007.
 This fulfilled the CPA requirement of alternating legislative sessions between Kadugli and Al Fula.
 The Legislative Council created ten permanent committees, the members of which were announced at the session.
-(4/07) - 189.
-On 1 July 2007, the President Al-Bashir swore in Omer Suleiman Adam (NCP) as the new Governor of Southern Kordofan State, replacing Ismail Khamis Jallab (SPLM).
+(4/07) - 169.
+On 1 July 2007, President Al-Bashir sworn in Omer Suleiman Adam (NCP) as the new Governor of Southern Kordofan State, replacing Ismail Khamis Jallab (SPLM).
 The new Deputy Governor, Daniel Kodi (SPLM) was appointed on 17 July 2007, replacing Eissa Bashari (NCP).
-The rotation of Governors should have taken place in April 2007, but was postponed by mutual consent. - 190.
+The rotation of Governors should have taken place in April 2007, but was postponed by mutual consent. - 170.
 At the end of December 2007 and beginning of January 2008, the Governor appointed the state cabinet (five ministers from SPLM, including Deputy Governor, and five from NCP as well as government advisors and locality commissioners.
-(Annex 17). - 191.
+(Annex 17). - 171.
 On 26 July 2007, an Assessment and Evaluation Commission for Southern Kordofan State was created by a presidential decree, just after the end of the second year of the Interim period deadline stipulated by the CPA (07/07).
 On 12 February 2008, President Al Bashir appointed El Dirdeiri Mohamed Ahmed and Neron Philips as co-chairs of the Commission.
+(02/08) - 172.
+The Legislative Council of Southern Kordofan established seven new localities in the State, namely, Hieban, Alburam, Um Durain, East Rural, Abbasia, AlGoz and Babanosa, which were endorsed by the Governor on 13 August 2009.
+(08/09)

-C) Security Arrangements
+B) Security Arrangements